Union Omaha: Stadium

+Caniglia Field in 2025.
+It is located on the University of Nebraska-Omaha's campus and occasionally the site of Union Omaha home games.

-The team plays at Werner Park, a baseball park located southwest of Omaha in the suburb of Papillion.
+From its foundation until 2026, Union Omaha primarily played its home matches at Werner Park, a baseball park located southwest of Omaha in the suburb of Papillion.
 The Sarpy County owned stadium opened in 2011 and is shared with the Omaha Storm Chasers, the Triple-A affiliate of the Kansas City Royals.
 The ballpark cost $36 million to construct and is located near 126th St. and Highway 370, less than 3 mi west of Papillion in unincorporated Sarpy County.

-Werner Park received additional locker rooms, field enhancements, and offices to accommodate the soccer operations.

-Image taken on Thursday May 1, 2025, of Caniglia Field.
-It is located on the University of Nebraska-Omaha's campus and occasionally the site of Union Omaha home games.

 During the 2022 U.S. Open Cup, the team hosted Northern Colorado Hailstorm FC at Caniglia Field, located on the campus of the University of Nebraska at Omaha.
 On October 30, 2025, Union Omaha announced that it would begin playing at Creighton University's Morrison Stadium for the 2026 season.

 New stadium

 In January 2024, the team announced plans to build a dedicated 7,000-seat stadium in the Riverfront area of east downtown Omaha along the Missouri River, southeast of the intersection of Abbott Drive and Riverfront Drive near the CHI Health Center and Charles Schwab Field.
 The stadium, with an estimated cost of $60 million, was originally intended to be part of a planned $300 million housing and entertainment district, and was scheduled to open in spring 2026.
 In January 2025, team owner Gary Green stated that plans had changed and the Riverfront site was no longer under consideration but also said that the team was still “fully committed to building a downtown professional soccer stadium for Omaha.”

+In November 2025, Union Omaha chose a different site in North Downtown Omaha on the west side of Abbott Drive, across from the formerly-chosen site.
+Construction of the stadium on the 25-acre site, which was formerly owned by the Union Pacific Railroad, is expected to begin in the fall of 2026 and will be completed in time for the beginning of the 2028 season.